zeronet-conservancy/zeronet-conservancy/README.md

 ##### Android/Termux
  - install [Termux](https://termux.com/) (in Termux you can install packages via `pkg install <package-names>`)
  - `pkg update`
- - `pkg install python automake git binutils` (TODO: check fresh installation whether there are more dependencies to install)
+ - `pkg install python automake git binutils libtool` (TODO: check fresh installation whether there are more dependencies to install)
  - (optional) `pkg install tor`
  - (optional) run tor via `tor --ControlPort 9051 --CookieAuthentication 1` command (you can then open new session by swiping to the right)